CprimeLearningLabs/gitops-bootcamp/README.md

 ### Prerequsites

-Students needs to come prepared reason about DevOps, continuous integration, continuous delivery/deployment, Kubernetes, environments, automation, and more.
+Students needs to come prepared to reason about DevOps, continuous integration, continuous delivery/deployment, Kubernetes, environments, automation, and more.
 The should also beprepared to use command line tools and their browser to interact with applications and environments.

 ### Machine Setup